 Here’s one more Sacred Lotus Vietnamese Flowers from the same series

 Lotus Flower Vietnam: 11 true Facts

-- The colours have different meanings
+- The colors have different meanings

 - The lotus flower regulates its temperature

 - There is lotus tea